-BalticSTERN coordinates international research with the purpose of doing cost-benefit analyses regarding the environmental problems of the Baltic Sea and give guidance towards cost-effective measures and policy instruments.
+Ericsdotter has extensive experience from management and policy.
+She was previously head of the BalticSTERN secretariat, which coordinated international research with the purpose of doing cost-benefit analyses regarding the environmental problems of the Baltic Sea.

-- Different positions within the Ministry for the Environment since 1988.
-Responsible for economic instruments, EU- coordinator, negotiations on EU membership.
+She has also held different within the Swedish Ministry for the Environment: Responsible for economic instruments, EU- coordinator, negotiations on EU membership.
 Executive director Swedish Ecocycle Commission 1993-1998.
 Executive director Swedish Environmental Advisory Council 1998- 2008.
 Head of Secretariat in Overview of the Swedish System for Environmental Quality Objectives 2008-09.

-Bachelor of Science, Stockholm School of Economics.
-Academic degrees in Social Anthropology and Economic History.
+Ericsdotter has a Bachelor of Science from Stockholm School of Economics in addition to degrees in Social Anthropology and Economic History.

 2013 - Policy brief or report